turingschool/mod-0-curriculum/session1/index.md

 Turing is a very challenging experience for most people.
 In order to be successful I'd highly recommend that you embrace a **growth mindset**.
 This means that you believe that knowledge and intelligence can be improved through hard work and dedication, and that you may fail at something before you're successful at it.
 It's the difference between being good at something right off the bat, and working really hard to get good at something that sets people apart here.

+**This is not traditional education**
+* You will not be given all of the answers
+* We expect you to do your own research
+* Technology is constantly changing
+* Learning how to learn

 **There is no transcript** - Sure, you'll get a diploma upon graduation, but we don't have GPAs at Turing and grades are not the measurement of success. **We measure success in understanding.** Throughout your time at Turing you'll have projects and assessments that will allow us as instructors to guage your success.
 The main reason for this is because the ultimate goal here is for you to get a job in software development.
 And to do so, you need to show understanding during the interview process.

 ### Communication

-Make sure that you've added the [Mod 0 Calendar](https://calendar.google.com/calendar?cid=Y2FzaW1pcmNyZWF0aXZlLmNvbV8xMnA0NjkzaG1lcjFvcmNlcHA3NHZnNzdwZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to your own calendar.
+Make sure that you've added the **[Mod 0 Calendar](https://calendar.google.com/calendar?cid=Y2FzaW1pcmNyZWF0aXZlLmNvbV8xMnA0NjkzaG1lcjFvcmNlcHA3NHZnNzdwZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t)** to your own calendar.
 This is where you will find all mod 0 related events, including sessions, capstone study sessions, and other community wide events.

-Joanne will also remind you when these events are via [slack](https://turingschool.slack.com/), which is the primary mode of communication we use at Turing.
+We will also remind you when these events are via **[slack](https://turingschool.slack.com/)**, which is the *primary mode of communication* we use at Turing.
 Make sure that you're checking it once a day so that you can stay up to date.
 It's also a great place to ask questions if you are running into issues, as people are likely experiencing the same issue that you are.

 ## Mod 0 Expecations